Fedorov Avtomat: Design and development

 The Fedorov Avtomat is a short-recoil operated, locked-breech weapon which fires from a closed bolt.
 The bolt locking is achieved by a pair of symmetrical plates mounted to either side of the breech and held in place by a sheet metal cover, each with two lugs, one square and one round, mounted at either side of the breech, latching barrel and bolt together through recesses on the bolt.
 Those plates are allowed to tilt slightly down after about 10 mm of free recoil, unlocking the bolt.
 A bolt hold-open device is fitted and the firing mechanism is of hammer type.

 Captain V. Fedorov began a prototype of a semi-automatic rifle in 1906, working with future small arms designer Vasily Degtyaryov as his assistant.
-A model was submitted to the Rifle Commission of the Russian army in 1911, which eventually ordered 150 more rifles for testing.
-In 1913, Fedorov submitted a prototype automatic rifle with a stripper clip-fed fixed magazine, chambered for his own experimental rimless 6.5 mm cartridge, called the 6.5mm Fedorov.
-This new rimless ammunition was more compact than the rimmed Russian 7.62×54mmR, better suited for automatic weapons and produced less recoil, however, the round was prone to occasional jamming.
-When fired from an 800 mm barrel, this experimental cartridge propelled a pointed jacketed bullet weighing 8.5 grams at an initial velocity of 860 m/s with a muzzle energy of 3,140 J as opposed to the 3,550 J muzzle energy of 7.62×54mmR ammunition from a barrel of the same length.
+A model was submitted to the Rifle Commission of the Russian army in 1911, which ordered 150 more rifles for testing.
+In 1913, Fedorov submitted a prototype automatic rifle with a stripper clip-fed fixed magazine, chambered for his own experimental rimless 6.5 mm cartridge, 6.5mm Fedorov.
+This new rimless ammunition was more compact than the rimmed Russian 7.62×54mmR, better suited for automatic weapons and produced less recoil but occasionally caused jamming.
+When fired from an 800 mm barrel, 6.5mm Federov propelled an 8.5 gram pointed jacketed bullet to an initial velocity of 860 m/s with a muzzle energy of 3,140 J versus the 3,550 J muzzle energy of 7.62×54mmR ammunition from a barrel of the same length.
 6.5 mm Fedorov rifles were tested late in 1913 with somewhat favorable results.

 In the autumn of 1915, Fedorov was posted as a military observer to France, in the Mont-Saint-Éloi sector.
-Here he was impressed by the ubiquity of the French Chauchat and by the firepower it brought, but less so about its mobility.
+Impressed by the ubiquity and firepower of the French Chauchat, he nonetheless criticized its immobility.
 According to Fedorov's memoirs, it is here he came up with the idea of introducing into Russian service a weapon with firepower intermediate between the rifle and the light machine gun, but with mobility comparable to a rifle.
 His decision to adapt his semi-automatic rifle design for this purpose was one of wartime expediency.
 Fedorov set to the task upon his return to Russia in January 1916.
 He retained the mechanism of his semi-automatic rifle, with the major addition of a selective fire switch.
-The fixed magazine was replaced by a curved 25-round detachable box magazine.
+The fixed magazine was replaced by a curved 25-round detachable box magazines.
 Due to limited trial nature of its production, most of its parts were custom fitted and not interchangeable, including the magazine.
-Therefore, in practice, the Fedorov was issued to the troops with only three magazines, which would be reloaded through the breech via standard 5-round Arisaka stripper clips.
+Therefore, in practice, each Fedorov Avtomat was issued to the troops with only three magazines, which would be reloaded through the breech via standard 5-round Arisaka stripper clips.